Nadal positive for virus after returning from Abu Dhabi - WHIZ News

 Among those possibly in contact with Nadal was Spain’s former monarch, Juan Carlos I, who has been living in the United Arab Emirates since allegations of financial scandals swirled and embarrassed the Spanish royal household last year.

-According to Spain’s El Mundo newspaper, Nadal and Juan Carlos, who is 83, shared a meal before the player’s match on Friday.
+According to Spain’s El Mundo newspaper, Nadal and Juan Carlos, who is 83, shared a meal on Saturday.
 The paper also published photos of both of them posing together without masks.

 Nadal said he had been tested every two days while away and all results had come back negative, with the last one on Saturday.

-Note: This story has been corrected to show that Nadal and the king had a meal on Saturday, not Friday.